lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 * Relates to Ashby's Law of Requisite Variety and the information bottleneck }

-\notes{When viewing $M$ as an information channel between past and future states, Shannon's channel coding theorems apply.
+\notes{When viewing $M$ as an information channel between past and future states, Shannon's channel coding theorems apply [@Shannon-info48].
 The channel capacity $C$ represents the maximum rate of reliable information transmission
 \[
 C = \max_{\rho(M)} I(X_1;M)
 \]